Engaging in Appropriate Conduct at NASPA Events

 NASPA participants are expected to conduct themselves in all NASPA capacities, events, and settings with:

-- Consideration and respect in their speech and actions and in their personal, professional and business conduct;
+- Consideration and respect in their speech and actions and in their personal, professional and business conduct toward participants, NASPA and venue employees, exhibitors, and sponsors;

-- Respect for individuals’ personal boundaries and conduct;
+- Courtesy and respect for individuals’ personal boundaries; and

 - Behavior that is free from:

-- Demeaning, discriminatory, insulting, or harassing language or actions, in person or online;
+- Demeaning, discriminatory, insulting, or harassing language or actions, or language and actions that enforce domination, in person or online;

-- Harassment of any kind, including but not limited to unwelcome sexual advances, requests for sexual favors, and other verbal or physical harassment.
+- Harassment of any kind, including but not limited to unwelcome sexual advances, sexual imagery and language, requests for sexual favors, deliberate intimidation, stalking, and other verbal or physical harassment;

 If you experience or witness discrimination or harassment at a NASPA program/event or occurring while you or others have acted in a NASPA-related capacity, we encourage you to report the incident to a member of the NASPA staff.
-Reports can be made online, through the conference mobile app, or by email to Stephanie Gordon, Vice President for Professional Development, at firstname.lastname@example.org.
+Reports can be made online, through the conference mobile app, or by email to Amy Shopkorn, Vice President for Operations, at firstname.lastname@example.org.
 You can report anonymously or share your name and contact information for follow-up by NASPA staff.